riya-py/SheSignal/readme.md

 ### 4. The risk engine: four explainable signals

-No black box — the score for any lat/lng is a weighted blend of four independently-testable signals (see [`backend/tests/test_risk_engine.py`](./backend/tests/test_risk_engine.py)):
+No black box means the score for any lat/lng is a weighted blend of four independently-testable signals (see [`backend/tests/test_risk_engine.py`](./backend/tests/test_risk_engine.py)):